 Star rating: according to the British Association of Dermatologists, “the stars range from 0 to 5 and indicate the percentage of UVA radiation absorbed by the sunscreen in comparison to UVB, in other words the ratio between the level of protection afforded by the UVA protection and the UVB protection.
 Be aware that if you choose a low SPF it may still have a high level of stars, not because it is providing lots of UVA protection, but because the ratio between the UVA and UVB protection is about the same.”

 Sunblock: physical sunscreens that block out UV rays.
 The term has been recently banned by the FDA because it could lead consumers to believe it would block out ALL UV rays, but no product can do that.
-A very small amount of UV rays always manages to reach the skin anyway.
+A very small amount of UV rays (usually between 1 and 5%) always manages to reach the skin anyway.

-Sunscreen: a product formulated to protect skin from the harmful sun rays.
+Sunscreen: a product formulated to protect skin from the harmful UV rays.

 Water-resistant: a sunscreen that retains its effectiveness in preventing sunburns (but not premature aging) after swimming or sweating for a certain amount of time (either 40 or 80 minutes).
 Waterproof cannot be used anymore in the USA because, according to the FDA, the terms overstates the effectiveness of the protection provided by the sunscreen, thus lulling consumers into a false sense of security.